silx-kit/hdf5plugin/doc/index.rst

 * Supported operating systems: Linux, Windows, macOS.
 * Supported versions of Python: >= 3.4
+* Supported architectures: All.
+  Specific optimizations are available for *x86* family and *ppc64le*.

 *hdf5plugin* provides a generic way to enable the use of the provided HDF5 compression filters with `h5py` that can be installed via `pip` or `conda`.